compsult/MenuOptions/docs/source/SelectParams.rst

     There are 3 conditions that will cause the background of an MenuOptions input element to change to pink (indicating incomplete or error).

-    1. the user type in an invalid character (i.e., a character not in the select list).
+    1. the user type in an invalid character (i.e., a character not in the multi-column autocomplete).
     2. when leaving the MenuOptions input element (blur event) and the value is incomplete.
     3. when using setting the intial value (using `InitialValue <SelectParams.html#initialvalues>`_) and that initial value is invalid